sreeramveluthakkal/FSS17_GRP_N/HW4/README.md

 Building a regression tree learner:

 Apply supervised Discretization
-At each level of the tree, break the data on the ranges and find the column whose breaks most reduces the variability of the target variable (we will use dom).
+At each level of the tree, break the data on the ranges and find the column whose breaks most reduces the variability of the target variable (use dom).
 For each break, apply the regression tree learner recursively.
-Recursion stops when the breaks do not improve the supervised target score, when there are tooFew examples to break, or when the tree depth is too much.
+Recursion stops when the breaks do not improve the supervised target score, when there are too few examples to break, or when the tree depth is too much.
 Write a list printer that recurses down the tree and prints details about each node, indented by its level in tree.

 Test: run your decision tree learner on auto.csv.
 Using dom and tooFew is 10, the auto.csv divides into something like this: